CoderCharlize/StatsScience/README.md

-Coding courseworks and exercises for MSc Statistical Science at University of Oxford.
+Coding courseworks for MSc Statistical Science at University of Oxford, including exercises for Statistical Machine Learning and Bayes Methods (MCMC).